Canadian Premier League: Ownership

 In April 2018, commissioner David Clanachan said that the league was looking at implementing a club-based structure for the Canadian Premier League, rather than a franchise-based system like in Major League Soccer.

 League executives

 On January 10, 2018, David Clanachan, former president and chief operating officer of Tim Hortons, was named as the first commissioner of the league.
 On January 24, he announced that Paul Beirne had been named president.
 Having already worked with the league for over a year, Beirne took on the role of managing the day-to-day league operations.
 On January 31, the Canadian Premier League named James Easton, a former Canadian international, as vice-president of Soccer Operations.
 On September 19, 2019, Clanachan announced that Beirne would step down as president of the CPL at the end of the 2019 season in October.
 On January 10, 2022, David Clanachan resigned from his position as league commissioner.

-On August 25, 2022, American sports executive Mark Noonan was announced as the league's new commissioner as well as the new CEO of Canada Soccer Business effective September 1.
+On August 25, 2022, American sports executive Mark Noonan was announced as the league's new commissioner as well as the new CEO of Canada Soccer Business (CSB) effective September 1.
+He served in these roles until stepping down, effective June 30, 2025.
+On May 22, 2025, global sports and entertainment executive James Johnson was appointed Group CEO of Canadian Soccer Business and Canadian Premier League.